Understanding Periodicals Lesson III: Things You Never Knew

 - Office managers

-Registration will open soon.
-Registration will be free to NNA and N/MA members, as well as those who have signed up for certification.
+Registration is free to NNA members and N/MA members, as well as those who have signed up for certification.
 Available to nonmembers and the public for $100.